Are you considering the idea of getting a website or blog for your business?

 - etc …

-We provide our clients and subscribers with detailed training email on how to develop a content marketing strategy, how to promote your business with content, and how to never run out of new content ideas.
+We provide our clients and subscribers with detailed training email on how to develop a content marketing strategy, how to promote your business with content, and how to never run out of new web content ideas.

-(Never run out of content ideas)
+(Learn ways to never run out of content ideas)

 - Content Writing Tips